 - 4. BART shall undertake regular evaluation of the contractor's progress regarding DBE participation and may request corrective action plans as appropriate. - 5.
 In accordance with current regulations, all DBEs that are to participate on the project must be certified prior to bid.
-Moreover, subcontracts with DBEs are governed by the requirements of Public Contract Code Section 20209.10 (c).
+Moreover, subcontracts with DBEs are governed by the requirements of Public Contract Code Section 22166.